How-To

 Heat Exposure: Hot Tubs and Saunas

 Hot tubs operate in a gray zone.
-Most residential hot tubs sit around 38-40°C (100-104°F), which falls within the Ring 4's operating range.
+Most residential hot tubs sit around 38-40°C (100-104°F), which falls within both rings' operating range.
 The concern is cumulative: the combination of sustained heat, chemical treatment, and extended soaking stresses seals more aggressively than brief water exposure.
 Occasional hot tub use is fine.
 Daily extended soaking will shorten the ring's lifespan.

 Saunas present a clearer risk.
-Brief sessions in a moderate sauna are generally tolerated, but traditional Finnish saunas regularly reach 80-110°C – far beyond the 54°C operating ceiling.
+Brief sessions in a moderate sauna are generally tolerated, but traditional Finnish saunas regularly reach 80-110°C – far beyond the 54°C ceiling for the Ring 4 (52°C for the Ring 3).
 At these temperatures, the battery faces potential damage, and the ring's internal components operate outside their design envelope.
-The physics of extreme heat exposure do not change at marketing temperature thresholds.
 Prolonged sessions above 60°C are not recommended.

 What Voids Your Oura Ring Warranty